tudousponge/python-for-data-and-media-communication-gitbook/notes-week-04.md

 #### in operator in dict

-Likewise, one can us `in` operator to check whether there is certain key in the dict.
+Likewise, one can us `in` operator to check whether there is a certain key or value in the dict.
 For example:

 ```python
 >>> my_dict = {'Name': 'Chico', 'Gender': 'Male', 'Age': 23}